William McTaggart: Life and work

-Dealers and Trade in McTaggart Paintings
+Dealers and trade in McTaggart paintings

 In most of his middle years McTaggart used Peter McOmish Dott of Aitken & Dott in Edinburgh as his dealer.
 Only in 1897 did Dott expand his viewing area at Castle Street to show contemporary Scottish art.
-In 1909 Dott sold 20 oils and 10 Watercolours by McTaggart to James Ramsay of Tayport.
-The most avid buyer from Dott was John W Blyth who bought 45 McTaggarts.
+In 1909 Dott sold 20 oils and 10 watercolours by McTaggart to James Ramsay of Tayport.
+The most avid buyer from Dott was John W Blyth, who bought 45 McTaggarts.
 From 1873 the influential art dealer Alexander Reid began purchasing his works but not until 1894 did he begin to buy in number.
 In 1906 Reid held the first one-man-show for McTaggart in his Glasgow gallery on St Vincent Street, exhibiting twenty works.
 The most expensive work was priced at £400.

 In April 1907 Reid sold a McTaggart to the collector, J Reid Wilson in Canada.
 In June 1911, Reid sold "The Herring Fleet" to Leonard Gow for £275.
 In March 1912 he sold a painting of Port Seton to William Boyd of Broughty Ferry for £350, and "Harvest Field, Carnoustie" to William McInnes for £105.
-John W Blyth bought "End of the Links" and "Cornfields in the Snow" from Reid in 1912, but had to pay the £450 for the first in instalments, and owed £260 for the second for a long period.
+John Waldegrave Blyth (1873–1962) bought "End of the Links" and "Cornfields in the Snow" from Reid in 1912, but had to pay the £450 for the first in instalments, and owed £260 for the second for a long period.

 From 1913 Alexander Reid entered into an agreement with Aitken & Dott of Edinburgh to split the cost of all McTaggart purchases and split the price of all sales.
 From this agreement Reid paid £367 10s for his share of "Away Over the Sea" which Aitken Dott bought at auction from Christies, and received his half (£407 10s) when sold on in Dundee.
 In July 1916 Aitken Dott paid £450 for their half of "Machrihanish Bay - Jura in the Distance" which was then sold on to Wiliam Boyd of Broughty Ferry on 12 October for £1000, with Aitken Dott receiving £500.

 In April 1914 Reid offered Blyth "The Emigrants" in part exchange for Eugène Boudin's "Les Fourges" plus £150 in cash.
 This deal fell through and ultimately Blyth paid £750 in several instalments.
 Blyth abandoned his purchase of McTaggart in 1925 and switched to Samuel Peploe.

 In February 1919 the collector R. A. Workman bought four pictures for £5000 total: "Girls Bathing, White Bay", "Dark Blue Sea, Carradale, "The Storm" and "A School in Arran".

 In March 1920 Reid found a buyer for "Where the Smugglers came Ashore" which was held by Aitken Dott (but acquired prior to their agreement).
 He paid Aitken Dott £918 for a half share and sold it to David W. T. Cargill (1872-1939) immediately for £2500.